HondaCoding/hondaCoding/README.md

 #

 Greetings, my name is *Pedro de Carvalho Honda*, but everyone calls me just **Honda**😉.
-- I'm currently student of **Analysis and Development of Systems** at *Faculdade SENAC Maringá* (now at my last year hehe);
+- I'm currently finishing my study in **Analysis and Development of Systems** at *Faculdade SENAC Maringá*;
-- I am looking for my first job opportunity!
+- I love games, design, and enriching the user experience!
+And I firmly believe that good work always goes hand in hand with organization, communication, and commitment.

 <h3>Where to find me 🔍</h3>
 <div align="left">